Pemodelan-Data-Team-2/backend/README.md

 `git add .` -> to add all changed/added files/folders to git

-`git commit -m 'commit_message` -> to commit your changes to local - make sure give a descriptive commit_message
+`git commit -m 'commit_message` -> to commit your changes to local - make sure to give a descriptive commit_message

 `git push origin branchNameExample` -> to push your local branch to remote repository